divipp/frp_agda/README.md

 infiniteBinaryTree .child _ = infiniteBinaryTree
 ```

-## Parties of communication
+## Parties

-First consider only communications with two parties.
+There can be several parties involved in an interaction.

+We pick a party and look at the interaction from that party's point of view.
-Let's call the parties *agent* and *(outside) world*.
+Let's call the party we pick *agent* and let's call all other parties the *(outside) world*.

 ### Input and output

-Let's call *output* the reactions of the agent and *input* the reactions of the world.
+Let's call *output* the messages of the agent and *input* the messages of the world to the agent.

 Define input and output as `I` and `O` respectively in Agda: